 To my eyes, the light seemed rather strange and then I realized why.
 Having lived my early life on the south coast, I was used to looking south from the beach, more or less into the sun.
 Here, though, as you can see from the map, looking out to sea from the shore we are looking north with the sun behind us.
 My own shadow impertinently tried to get into my photos!

 After watching the waves for a while, still having time to use up, I turned back towards what I think of as the centre of Westgate, Station Road.
-Instead of taking that road, however, I went down Westbury Road instead.
+Rather than take that road, however, I went down Westbury Road instead.
 It is separated from Station Road by the railway line, posing the question of how to cross from one to the other.
 The answer is that just before Westbury Road turns sharp right, there is a footbridge that crosses the railway line.
 (I suspect there was once a level crossing here – can anyone confirm this? – but if so, it is no longer extant.
 Update: See the comment by Ian Priddis below.)

 From the bridge I had a good view of some decorative wrought-iron work on a building in Station Road and was immediately intrigued.
 The lettering spelt out the words ‘JACKSON’S STABLES’.
 Who was Jackson and when did he run his stables here?